tyeth/Adafruit_Wippersnapper_Offline_Configurator/README.md

 [No-Code Offline Data Logger with WipperSnapper](https://learn.adafruit.com/no-code-offline-data-logging-with-wippersnapper/)

 ## Development
-We gratefully accept pull-requests and issues (open-source ❤️) although the main [Wippersnapper repository](https://github.com/adafruit/Adafruit_Wippersnapper_Arduino/issues) (or [boards](https://github.com/adafruit/Wippersnapper_Boards) or [components](https://github.com/adafruit/Wippersnapper_Components)) is better suited for issues., as this is a stop-gap solution until the main Adafruit IO website performs the desired functionality (Wippersnapper v2), but it has proven useful so maybe will continue to do so.
+We gratefully accept pull-requests and issues (open-source ❤️) although the main [Wippersnapper repository](https://github.com/adafruit/Adafruit_Wippersnapper_Arduino/issues) is better suited for issues (or the [boards](https://github.com/adafruit/Wippersnapper_Boards) or [components](https://github.com/adafruit/Wippersnapper_Components) repos), as this is a stop-gap solution until the main Adafruit IO website performs the desired functionality (Wippersnapper v2), but it has proven useful so maybe will continue to do so.

 If you wish to play with the website design / functionality then the main files to edit are:
 * index.html